gvilums/ptoxide/README.md

 However, many features and instructions are still missing, and you will probably encounter `todo!`s and parsing errors when attempting to execute more complex programs.
-Pull requests to implement missing features are of course always greatly appreciated!
+Pull requests to implement missing features are always greatly appreciated!

 ## Internals
 The code of the library itself is not yet well-documented.
 However, here is a general overview of the main modules comprising `ptoxide`:
 - The [`ast`](/src/ast/mod.rs) module implements the logic for parsing PTX programs.
-- The [`vm`](/src/vm.rs) module defines a bytecode format and the virtual machine to execute it.
+- The [`vm`](/src/vm.rs) module defines a bytecode format and implements the virtual machine to execute it.
 - The [`compiler`](/src/compiler.rs) module implements a simple single-pass compiler to translate a PTX program given as an AST to bytecode.

 ## Example